Degenerate-Games/shadows-below/CONTRIBUTING.md

 All issue titles should be as short and sweet as possible while maintaining coherence some examples are below.

 - ✅ [BUG] Crash when entering dungeon on level one
-- ❌ Game wont run
+- ❌ Game won't run
 - ✅ Create new test level for 3D sprites
 - ❌ Testing things